ficocelliguy/bitburner-src/src/Documentation/doc/en/programming/cyberdeck.md

 &nbsp;

+### Connecting Mods

+Mods only take effect when charged.
+They need power either by being wired directly to the I/O panel at the top of the rack, or connected to another mod that is powered.
+Connections link together two sockets of the same color.
+Drag from one socket to another matching one to add a new connection, or click on a socket to remove its connection.

+Note that connections cannot overlap / intersect with other wires of that same color - arrange your mods carefully!

+&nbsp;

 ### Netrunning

 Netrunning is the primary way to get new mods.
-A quick dip into cyberspace, burn a few ICEBreakers, and walk away with the spoils.
+A quick dip into cyberspace, burn a few hand-crafted ICEBreakers, and you walk away with the spoils.
 The rarity of the loot you find each netrun can be increased by raising your netrun level, if you can find the right skillchip mods.

 These raids, however, trigger tighter automated security.
 It's best to lie low for a while after a run - it will take many more ICEBreakers to get back in for a time.
 The time it takes for that trace to decay can be reduced by increasing your netrun cooldown level, which also is raised via skillchips.